 The decay nature of the product nuclide should preferably be a gamma-ray emitter.
 Gamma-ray detection can provide fine energy resolution to determine activation.
 The discrete gamma-ray emissions provide a means of determining

 the source and magnitude of the the foil activation.
 The energy of the gamma is also of importance.
-Semiconductor detection methods have a peak intrinsic efficiency near 100 keV with some variance depending on if the semiconductor is p-type or n-type.
+Semiconductor detection methods have a peak intrinsic efficiency near 100 keV with some variance depending on whether the semiconductor is p-type or n-type.
 Beta spectroscopy is also a potential option that may be considered; however, the resolution is not as good as gamma spectroscopy.

 Neutron Energy Spectrum Unfolding

-Foil activation experiments are a well documented method for determining an inci- dent neutron energy spectrum [65].
-The foils are irradiated under a nearly equivalent neutron flux, which serves to activate the foil samples through nuclear reaction chan- nels, each of the which has a unique response function with respect to the neutron flux.
+Foil activation experiments are a well-documented method for determining an inci- dent neutron energy spectrum [65].
+The foils are irradiated under a nearly equivalent neutron flux, which serves to activate the foil samples through nuclear reaction chan- nels, each of which has a unique response function with respect to the neutron flux.
 The nuclear data and activities of the foils can be used to unfold the incident neutron energy spectrum.

 In an ideal situation, the number of foil reactions (i) would be selected based on the number of energy groups (j) required, and the problem would be formulated as [60, 67]